12mondragon/hs-weather-forecast/README.md

 }

 ```
 ## Instructions

 This lab is test driven, so first fork and clone or use the "Open in Nitrous" button.
-Following the tests, write methods that take in a weather hash as an argument and return the desired values.
+Write your code in the `weather.rb` file.
+Using the comments and tests as a guide,  write methods that take in a weather hash as an argument and return the desired values.